Hydrat-Agency/laravel-db-dumper/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/hydrat-agency/laravel-db-dumper.svg?style=flat-square)](https://packagist.org/packages/hydrat-agency/laravel-db-dumper)

 Ever worked with Wordpress and used the WP-Cli ?
 How handful are `wp db:export` and `wp db:import` commands... 😻

 This package brings the same functionality to Laravel.

-Export database (with a full or relative path) :
+- Export database to a file :

 ```bash
 ❯ php artisan db:export /path/to/file.sql